balasevimtatli/Artificial-Neural-Networks-and-Distribution-Fit-Tests/README.md

 ## Project Overview

 This repository contains a comprehensive study on Artificial Neural Networks (ANNs) and Distribution Fit Tests, focusing on various activation functions and their impacts on prediction accuracy and error distribution.
-A key component of this project is the extensive use of visualizations to interpret and present the results.

 ## Project Structure